Personify-AI/rag_short_intro/README.md

 We'll need OpenAI to create Embeddings and complete LLM calls to generate answers.

-Got to https://openai.com/api and log in or sign up.
+Go to https://openai.com/api and log in or sign up.

 If you sign up you'll get free credit for the API.